KF Besa Kavajë: Legacy

 Since its inception, many of the club's players have gone on to represent the Albania national team at all levels of international competition.
 Notably, Qamil Teliti scored the winning goal in the 1946 Balkan Cup final.
 The depth of talent emerging from Besa's youth system was evident in the 1956 derby between Dinamo and Partizani, which featured seven players deriving from the club's ranks, including legendary goalkeepers Qemal Vogli and Sulejman Maliqati.
 Two-time league top scorer Dashnor Bajaziti scored a hat-trick to crown the U–21 national team Balkan champions in 1978.
 Parid Xhihani would go on to score 7 goals in eight appearances for the same youth national team.
 Altin Rraklli was the national team's top scorer during the 1990s.
 Andi Lila and Sokol Cikalleshi represented Albania in its first ever qualification of a major international tournament, the UEFA Euro 2016.
+The latest prodigy to develop from the club's youth system, Haxhi Rrena, captained the U–15 national team, scoring 10 goals in fourteen appearances.

 At the youth level, Besa U–19 have been crowned national champions twice, during the 1992–93 and 2008–09 seasons, respectively.
 Besa U–17 earned its only championship title during the 2017–18 season.